Guide to Shadowing a Doctor for Pre-Meds

 • Wear professional attire, including comfortable, closed-toe shoes.
 Men should wear a tie.

-• Remember you are bound by HIPAA confidentiality.
-Do not share information about any patients you encounter during shadowing rotations with anyone other than the physician with whom you’re working.
+• Do not share information about any patients you encounter during shadowing rotations with anyone other than the physician with whom you’re working.
+Remember you are bound by HIPAA confidentiality.

 • Ask plenty of questions.
 You may need to write down questions and ask them later at a more appropriate time.